 Your body makes hyaluronic acid.
-It's a natural part of the fluid that helps lubricate your joints and keeps them working smoothly.
-It also acts like a shock absorber.
-It keeps your bones from bearing the full force of impact when you walk.
+It's a natural part of the fluid that helps lubricate and cushion your joints and keeps them working smoothly.

 When you have osteoarthritis (OA), the hyaluronic acid in the affected joint thins.
 Hyaluronic acid injections add to your body's natural supply.
 You may hear your doctor refer to these injections as "viscosupplementation," which literally means they help the fluid in your joints.